Data Integration for Identity and Access Management (IAM)

 Building in a data integration solution to your IAM architecture can avoid many of these problems.

-A data integration tool can bring:
+A data integration platform can bring:

 - Reliable, constantly up to date access management